Intercultural Learning Experience | COR337

 The intercultural learning experience is part of Covenant’s core curriculum, offering an opportunity for experiential learning using the action-reflection model as students experience a cross-cultural environment.
 Students do preparatory reading, complete field notes throughout the experience, and reflect after the experience through essays and in meetings with a faculty evaluator.

-Just in 2015, Covenant students traveled to 32 countries for study abroad, May term courses, internships and short-term missions trips.
+In 2017, Covenant students traveled to 31 countries for study abroad, May term courses, internships and short-term missions trips.
 These experiences can provide the experiential basis for the students' work in COR337.

 In addition, many Covenant students choose to pursue cross-cultural experiences closer to home, here in the United States.
 Students teach English as a second language, work with refugees, tutor, teach art, or coach sports in cross-cultural settings.